ErpNetDocs/tech/modules/system/index.md

 ## Business Processes

-**Business Processes** automates and visualises business workflows through user-defined rules, calculated attributes, and property management.
+**Business Processes** automates and visualizes business workflows through user-defined rules, calculated attributes, and property management.
 It supports process optimization and ensures seamless operational efficiency with detailed process diagrams.

 ## Configuration

-**Configuration** centralises the setup and management of system-wide options, jobs, translations, and web integrations.
-It provides the tools to customise and optimise system behaviour and performance according to organisational needs.
+**Configuration** centralizes the setup and management of system-wide options, jobs, translations, and web integrations.
+It provides the tools to customize and optimize system behaviour and performance according to organizational needs.

 ## Document Flow